 The recent election of Kamala Harris as the first African American female vice president points to a new period in the long and rich tradition of African American political history.
-Today’s panel, The History of Black Politics: A Long Road—The Black Political Tradition, is a moderated discussion hosted by Jonathan Capehart of The Washington Post and PBS Newshour.
-Capehart will be joined by a “rock star” panel of legislative leaders including U.S. Representatives James Clyburn, Terri A. Sewell, and Eleanor Holmes-Norton, former Speaker of the California State Assembly Willie L. Brown, Congresswoman Maxine Waters, and former U.S. Secretary of Labor Alexis Herman.
-We’ll also hear from Charles Henry, Lorenzo Morris and Spencer Overton.
+Today’s panel, The History of Black Politics: A Long Road—The Black Political Tradition, is a moderated discussion hosted by Spencer Overton, lawyer and president of the Joint Center for Political and Economic Studies.
+Overton will be joined by an impressive panel of legislative leaders including U.S. Representatives James Clyburn and Eleanor Holmes-Norton, former Speaker of the California State Assembly Willie L. Brown and Congresswoman Maxine Waters.
+We will also hear from Charles Henry and Lorenzo Morris as commentators.
 The discussion also features a Q&A session with questions from The HistoryMakers PoliticalMakers Advisory Committee.
 After an unprecedented election cycle and a year like no other, be sure to tune in for this important discussion on the past of black politics, and the future that lies ahead.

-This 90-minute program is scheduled to stream on YouTube and Facebook Live at 12:00 noon EST on Wednesday, December 16, 2020 as the sixteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.
+This 90-minute program is scheduled to stream on YouTube at 12:00 noon EST on Wednesday, December 16, 2020 as the sixteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.

 Charles P. Henry, is Professor Emeritus of African American Studies at the University of California at Berkeley.
 In 1994, President Clinton appointed him to the National Council on the Humanities for a six-year term.
 Former president of the National Council for Black Studies, Henry is the author/editor of eight books and more than 80 articles and reviews on Black politics, public policy, and human rights.
 Before joining the University of California at Berkeley in 1981, Henry taught at Denison University and Howard University.
 Henry was chair of the board of directors of Amnesty International U.S.A. from 1986 to 1988 and is a former NEH Post-doctoral Fellow and American Political Science Association Congressional Fellow.
 In 1994-95 he served as an office director in the Bureau of Democracy, Human Rights and Labor at the U.S. Department of State.
 Professor Henry was Distinguished Fulbright Chair in American History and Politics at the University of Bologna, Italy for the Spring semester of 2003.
 In the fall of 2006, Henry was one of the first two Fulbright-Tocqueville Distinguished Chairs in France teaching at the University of Tours.
 Chancellor Birgeneau presented Henry with the Chancellor’s Award for Advancing Institutional Excellence in April 2008.
 He holds a doctorate in Political Science from the University of Chicago.